 1738: Nearly 100 years later, Daniel Bernoulli put Pascal’s fluid power discovery to use by pressurizing water in pumps and mills using Bernoulli’s principle.

-1795: Joseph Bramah patented the first hydraulic press in England, paving the way for the industrial revolution.
-Hydraulic presses harnessed fluid power to automate all types of manufacturing equipment, ranging from printing presses and cranes to machines for cutting and stamping.
+1795: Joseph Bramah patented the first hydraulic press in England.
+This invention sparked the Industrial Revolution.
+Hydraulic presses used fluid power to automate manufacturing equipment.
+They powered everything from printing presses and cranes to cutting and stamping machines.

 The Evolution of Fluids Used for Hydraulics

-Over time, it was discovered that water wasn’t the best material for hydraulic pumps and motors, and oil was deemed a better alternative for hydraulic applications.
-Unlike water, oil was non-corrosive and lubricated the hydraulic press components.
-Oil was also denser, could handle higher loads, did not evaporate, and remained cooler under the high pressure of hydraulic forces.
+Over time, engineers discovered that water wasn’t the best fluid for hydraulic pumps and motors.
+Oil quickly became the preferred alternative for hydraulic applications.
+Unlike water, oil is non-corrosive and naturally lubricates hydraulic components.
+It is denser and can handle much higher loads.
+Oil does not evaporate.
+It also stays cooler even under the intense pressure of hydraulic forces.

 As the use of fluid power evolved, so did the use of hydraulic presses.
 With each technological development came new materials, applications, mounting configurations, and internal designs.